DaddyWarbucks/feathers-fletching/docs/hooks.md

 /*
   context.result = {
     title: 'The Man in Black',
-    body: 'One of the all time greats!',
+    description: 'One of the all time greats!',
     artist_id: 123,
     status: 'platinum',
     summary: 'One...'